-Rites of passage always involves three stages, which are actually similar to the stages of Initiation:
+Rites of passage usually involve three stages, which are actually similar to the stages of Initiation:

-This is when we separate ourselves from an existing limited awareness, of all that is currently familiar and secure.
-This can be separation from childhood, or separation from a belief system, or a group dynamic.
-It is important to acknowledging the fear and resistance that comes with this stage, and also, the strength and courage that we possess because otherwise we would not have done it.
-At this stage, we begin our initiation towards our true selves, where we will discover who we are now, away from the group mentality – we go into the woods where we will sharpen our instincts.
-At this stage, it is also important to have support; and in the woman’s rite of passage examples above, it is the support of her community that acknowledges that the girl is ready to become an initiate, and guides her to develop her intuitive, creative and healing abilities.
+It is important to acknowledge the fear and resistance that come with this stage, and also, the strength and courage that we possess because otherwise we would not have entered or initiated it.
+At this stage, we begin our initiation, where we will discover who we are now, away from all previously known.
+At this stage, it is also important to have support; and in the woman’s rite of passage examples above, it is the support of her community that acknowledges that the girl is ready to become a woman, and guides her to develop her intuitive, creative and healing abilities.

 2. Transition or Adventure.